-Indicate the units of measure of the average CO_2 emission rate using the appropriate code from Table 49. either kg/MWh or lb/mmBtu.
+Indicate the units of measure of the average CO_2 emission rate using the appropriate code from Table 49.

 Percent Valid Operating Hours (PercentValidOpHours)

 Report the percentage of valid operating hours in each 12-month compliance period.
 If more than one compliance period ends in the quarter, report one PercentValidOpHours for each compliance period.